 Why is Measuring Net Promoter Score in Healthcare Important?

 Utilizing NPS in your healthcare setting offers numerous advantages.
-Here are some key benefits:
+Here's how it helps your business grow:

 Net Promoter Score Benchmarks